| Catalog 2018

 California to receive a Certified Phlebotomy Technician 1 certification.
 The national

 exam is given once a month with our facility.
-Upon successfully passing the
+The student must go online to the

 The individual will be trained in venipuncture with syringe, vacutainer, multi-draw